 If you're looking for a great service outing that is educational, active, outdoors and provides a significant community benefit, consider storm drain stenciling.
-Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken for June-October 2015.
-(We are currently booked through July.)
+Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken for August-October 2015.

 FMR can organize stenciling outings, presentations and cleanups in St. Paul for most any local group -- school, church, neighborhood or corporate -- thanks to the support of the St. Paul Public Works Program.
 We also have new, special programs that allow us to work with youth groups to organize stenciling outings, presentations and cleanups in North or Northeast Minneapolis (a.k.a. the "Above the Falls" area) and along the parkway or Mississippi River Gorge in South Minneapolis.

 If you're familliar with the stenciling program and ready to suggest a date for your outing (or your cleanup or presentation), go ahead and check out our Group Stenciling, Cleanup Or Presentation Request Form.
 If not, read on!

 Using paint and stencils, volunteers mark storm drains with the message, Keep 'em Clean, Drains to River (Lake or Creek)! and distribute educational doorhangers to neighborhood homes and businesses.

 This hands-on outdoor service activity is an ideal opportunity to improve our local water resources and an excellent fit for groups looking for a fun, outdoor team-building experience with immediate results.

 - is just 1 1/2-2 hours in length,

 - can be scheduled according to your needs (and the stenciling coordinators availability),